sadafrf/Sadafrf/README.md

 	As a master's student in Computer Science, I worked as a Research Assistant in the <a href="https://github.com/TravisWheelerLab"> Wheelerlab Computational Biology Research Group</a>.

-📚 I have a strong interest in Computational Biology and Machine Learning.
+📚 I have a strong interest in Bioinformatics, Genomic Analysis, and Machine Learning.
 My project over the time of my master's program in computer science focused on the genetic variations in immune-related genes, particularly the human leukocyte antigen (HLA) locus, and their link to various health outcomes like adverse drug reactions, cancer, and cardiovascular diseases.

 📝 I am currently learning more about Genomic data and Proteins

-🌟Used to work as an AI developer in an advertisement monitoring company

 </pre>
 <hr>